Cat Bee Stings & Allergic Swellings: Fast First Aid & 24-Hour Vet Guide

 • Multiple stings or you suspect a nest encounter

-• Breathing changes, pale gums, collapse, or severe vomiting/diarrhea
+• Breathing changes, pale/gray gums, weakness/collapse

 • Swelling keeps increasing after 2–3 cold cycles

-• Fluids for collapse or vomiting/diarrhea.
+• Fluids if there’s collapse or ongoing GI signs (vomiting/diarrhea).

-• Pain control for stings in sensitive areas (paws, face).
+• Pain control for stings on paws/face.

-6. Recovery & Home Care
+6) Recovery & Home Care

-• Continue cold compresses 2–3x/day for 24–48 hours.
+• Cold compresses 2–3x/day for 24–48 hours (as tolerated).

-• Call your vet if swelling worsens, breathing changes, or new symptoms appear.
+• Call your vet if breathing changes, swelling worsens, or new symptoms appear.

-7. Prevention Indoors & Outdoors
+7) Prevention Indoors & Outdoors

 Indoors